 - Chopped iceberg lettuce

-- I sliced enough grilled chicken for the first night at the end of my meal prep session, and refrigerated the rest of the chicken to slice the next day (chicken slices much prettier after it’s chilled overnight).
+- I sliced enough grilled chicken for the first night’s dinner at the end of my meal prep session, and refrigerated the rest of the chicken to slice the next day (it’s easier to slice chicken neatly after it has chilled overnight).

 More Clean Eating Meal Prep!